jmkk/homebridge-purpleair-sensor/README.md

 - `accessory` (required): must be `PurpleAirSensor`
 - `sensor` (required): the sensor number.
 Find the sensor number by going to <a href='https://www.purpleair.com/map'>PurpleAir's map</a> -> click on a sensor -> Look at the URL.
 It's the number right after 'select='.
 - `name` (required): name of the sensor.
+- `localIPAddress` (optional): Local IP address of the sensor, if using it directly on the local network
 - `key` (optional): API key for private sensors.
 - `conversion` (optional): Conversions help accomodate different types of pollution with different particle densities.
 Supports the following values:
     - `None` (default)